HarpreetComputerEng/Quiz-Website/README.md

 # 🧠 Math Quiz Web App

-This is a simple and interactive web-based **Math Quiz** built using HTML, CSS, and JavaScript.
+This is leinteractive web-based **Math Quiz** built using HTML, CSS, and JavaScript.
 It features a visually appealing background, personalized user input, and a series of basic math questions.
 The quiz provides immediate feedback and finishes with a completion message.
 A custom footer displays developer credentials.

 ---